-- Sets up and manages trip logistics. - Shipping of technical materials.
-Creating a crate if necessary. - Manages our travel equipment and process: trailer, load in, load out. - Works to set up pit organization and logistics.
+- Shipping of technical materials.
+Creating a crate if necessary. - If we attend World championships in Houston, this mentor helps in shipping two major items separately - Our Pit and materials.
+Mentor works to secure sponsoring so this is covered by an organization. - Shipping robot via FIRST's policies. - Manages our travel equipment and process: trailer, load in, load out. - Works to set up pit organization and logistics.